mapbox/tippecanoe/README.md

    messages may result otherwise.
    Performance will be better if the input is a named file that can be mapped into memory rather than a stream that can only be read sequentially.
+ * -pC or --raw-tiles: Export to raw uncompressed pbf files rather than to an .mbtiles.
+This flag will use the output file name (-o) as the folder name.

 ### Zoom levels and resolution